MrFastZombie/VSBullseye-mfzfork/README.md

 Disable steel and iron spears in the settings if it is enabled.

+This fork will not be updated for 1.23 unless the original is not updated.

 This version requires [Overhaul lib legacy compat](https://mods.vintagestory.at/overhaulliblegacycompat)

 This fork uses the same license as the original.